ethanc8/SDK-Rebuilds/sdk-13.0.0_r10/README.md

 You need to pull a different source tree.

-For the most up-to-date android 13, the branch to use is "android13-gsi".
+For the most up-to-date Android 13, the branch to use is "android13-gsi".

 I have tested building it with the same build environent like for the sdk, and it works without any issues!